craigharris98/pebble/README.md

 Ran into a problem triggering the pipeline either by commit into my repo branch or manually in the DevOPS web portal, as Microsoft have banned the use of "parallel jobs" until you fill out a form for their approval, making testing the IAC rather tricky..

-Linux agent - workaround for this.
+Linux agent - workaround for this, very similar to a Jenkins build-agent

 I'm running an agent on my home machine for now and added that to the default agent group as there is no limit on self hosting an agent.
 In a production environment we would be authorised to use parallel jobs.